Industrial Automation Tech Note 50 - TNIA50

 The Server CA file is used to validate that Crimson is talking to the correct server.
 Amazon has recently updated their server certificates, and it is quite a complex task to find the one that is appropriate to the server to which you will be attaching.
 We thus recommend that you use a file that contains all the possible server certificates that you may encounter.
 You can download this file from here, or you can copy the text in Appendix A into a text file and save it with the PEM extension.
 For builds of Crimson including and after the January 2019 Feature Release, you may simply leave the field empty and allow Crimson to use the combined server certificate file by default.

 You have now configured Crimson to push Tag1 through Tag4 to the cloud once per second.
 Press F9 to download the database to your device and check the Status tag on your display or via the web browser.
 A value of 4 should be displayed, indicating that the cloud connection has been established and that data is being pushed.
-A value of 0 typically indicates an issue with network connectivity or with DNS, while a value of 1 indicates that the server name was resolved but that the connection could not be established.
+A value of 0 typically indicates an issue with network connectivity or with DNS, while a value of 1 indicates that the server's name was resolved but that the connection could not be established.
 A value of 3 indicates that the connection has been made, but that data has not been transferred.
 If you do not see a value of 4, check each item in this note carefully and ensure your Crimson configuration matches your AWS settings.

 Step 8 - Interacting with the Device